akalinux/span-tools/README.md

 		func(e int) int { return e+1},
 	)

-Find our the initial SpanBoundry intersection:
+__Find our the initial SpanBoundry intersection:__

+We need to find the initial intersection, before we can iterate through of these data sets.
+The initial SpanBoundry is found by making a call to u.FirstSapn(list).

 	// Create our initial span
 	var span,ok=u.FirstSpan(list)